 Semiconductor Saturable Absorber Mirrors

-A semiconductor saturable absorber mirror (SESAM) (or simply SAM = saturable absorber mirror) is a mirror structure with an incorporated saturable absorber, all made in semiconductor technology.
+A semiconductor saturable absorber mirror (SESAM) (or simply SAM = saturable absorber mirror) is a mirror structure with an incorporated saturable absorber, all made with semiconductor technology.
 Such devices are mostly used for the generation of ultrashort pulses by passive mode locking of various types of lasers.

 Typical Structure of a SESAM

 Typically, a SESAM contains a semiconductor Bragg mirror and (near the surface) a single quantum well absorber layer.
 The materials of the Bragg mirror have a larger band gap energy, so that essentially no absorption occur in that region.
 Such SESAMs are sometimes also called saturable Bragg reflectors (SBRs).
 For obtaining a large modulation depth, as required e.g. for passive Q switching, a thicker absorber layer can be used, or alternatively multiple quantum wells.
 A passivation layer on the top surface can increase the device lifetime.